pedrorosarioo/react-native-tinder-swipe/README.md

 ## Setup

-This library is not available on npm or yarn yet, isn't even done, test it with the following steps:
+This library is not available on npm or yarn yet, it isn't even done, test it with the following steps:

 ### Step 1: Installing the project